Island Bungalows: Blacks Island

 - Two-Story Bungalows Also Available (Unit 6): 2 bedrooms with king beds, a third bedroom with bunkbeds and 2.5 bathrooms – Asking Price $1,350,000**

-Read on for the full Weather Underground article.
+Read the Full Weather Underground Article

 How Ownership Works:

-Owners have access to a dedicated parking area, dock, and boat ramp at the Black’s Island Hotel and Marina.
-Each ownership includes a parking space for convenient boat launching.
+Black’s Island is accessible by boat, seaplane, or helicopter.
+Owners have access to a dedicated parking area, dock, and boat ramp at the Black’s Island Hotel and Marina on the mainland.
+The island is self-sufficient with underground power, a 600 ft private well, and exceptional satellite internet.

 The Grounds and Amenities: